Transient tachypnea of the newborn

-Transient tachypnoea of the newborn (TTN), also known as retained fetal fluid or wet lung disease, presents in the neonate as tachypnoea for the first few hours of life, lasting up to one day.
-The tachypnoea usually resolves by within 48 hours.
+Transient tachypnea of the newborn, also known as retained fetal fluid or wet lung disease, presents in the neonate as tachypnea for the first few hours of life, lasting up to one day.
+The tachypnea usually resolves within 48 hours.

-TTN is one of the commonest causes of neonatal respiratory distress, particularly in term or near term newborns.
-It is estimated to effect 1-2% of all neonates with an equal gender predilection.
+Transient tachypnea is one of the most common causes of neonatal respiratory distress, particularly in term or near term newborns.
+It is estimated to affect 1-2% of all neonates with an equal gender predilection.
 Risk factors include cesarean section delivery, maternal diabetes and maternal asthma.

 Infants present in respiratory distress, classically with grunting and nasal flaring, within the first six hours of life.
-There can be mild cyanosis present.
+There can be mild cyanosis.

 Amniotic fluid is normally expressed from the lungs during vaginal delivery and then absorbed after birth.
 Also, prostaglandins dilate pulmonary lymphatics to absorb excess fluid.
 In transient tachypnea of the newborn there is build-up of fluid in the lungs thought due to the reduced mechanical squeeze and reduced capillary and lymphatic removal of amniotic fluid.
-This reduced clearance of fluid from the lungs is why some have proposed it is more commonly seen in Caesarean section deliveries since the thoracic compression that would occur in a normal vaginal delivery does not take place.
+This reduced clearance of fluid from the lungs is why some have proposed that it is more commonly seen in cesarean section deliveries since the thoracic compression that would occur in a normal vaginal delivery does not take place.
 This prostaglandin imbalance is also worsened in other situations like maternal diabetes or asthma, and in male newborns.

 - often seen as perihilar streakiness

 - mild to moderate cardiomegaly has been described rarely

 - severe cases may have perihilar alveolar opacities